-National Horse Day is dedicated to graceful, brave, strong and wise animals!
-Since ancient times, they have helped people: they delivered parcels, plowed land, accompanied them in wars … What would we do without them?
-Do not remain indifferent on December 13 and celebrate the holiday with us!
+National Horse Day is dedicated to the graceful, brave, strong, and wise animals that have helped people since ancient times.
+They have delivered parcels, plowed land, and even accompanied us in wars.
+What would we do without them?
+On December 13, let’s celebrate this wonderful animal by joining in the festivities!

-National Day was founded in 2004 by decree of the US Congress.
-Since then, people have been celebrating it with pleasure.
-Legends say that the Indians had primitive horses, but they died out before the arrival of Europeans.
+National Horse Day was founded in 2004 by the US Congress.
+Since then, it has been celebrated with great joy.
+Legends say that the Indians had primitive horses, but they died out before the Europeans arrived.
 In the 16th century, the first colonists brought them back, but the indigenous population was not allowed to approach them.
-There was even a decree of the king of Spain, which put a ban on this, and this continued until 1528.
+This decree was enforced until 1528.

-- have the largest eyes of land animals;
+- They have the largest eyes of any land animal.